 Of course, other avenues, such as expungement of criminal records, also exist for those looking to make a fresh start after a criminal conviction.

 Convictions can cause serious harm to your professional future.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your case if you are charged with a crime or arrested.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your case if you are charged with a crime or arrested.